strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

     url: https://www.mit.edu/

 # Short bio (displayed in user profile at end of posts)
+bio:
-bio: I am a theoretical physicist looking for phenomena unexplained by the Standard Model of particle physics and the ΛCDM model of Big Bang cosmology.
-I utilize a broad range of tools, from traditional model building in Quantum Field Theory to modern methods from Machine Learning and Quantum Information Theory.
+  - I am a theoretical physicist who focuses on phenomena outside the scope of the Standard Model of particle physics and the ΛCDM model of Big Bang cosmology.
+My approach integrates a wide spectrum of methods, ranging from traditional model building in Quantum Field Theory to Quantum Information Theory and intepretable Artificial Intelligence.

 # Interests to show in About widget
 interests:
-  - Beyond the Standard Model Physics (flavour, naturaleness, dark matter)
+  - 'Beyond the Standard Model: flavour, naturaleness, dark matter'
+  - 'Beyond the ΛCDM: primordial black holes, axion miniclusters'
-  - New Physics discovery at future experiments (colliders, nuclear facilities, cosmological probes)
+  - 'New Physics discovery at future experiments (particle colliders, nuclear facilities, cosmological probes)'
-  - Explainable Artificial Intelligence
+  - Explainable Neural Networks for Physics applications

 # Education to show in About widget
 education: